- What is an Identity-orientated Psychotrauma Therapy constellation session?

 Types of trauma

-- Existential trauma which threatens our physical being such as natural disasters or road accidents for example.
+- Existential trauma which threatens our physical being.

 - Bonding systems trauma where traumas within the family system such as fathers sexually abusing their daughters for example, remain unprocessed and repressed resulting in ramifications for future generations whom can feel the effects.